-Also included in the Maintenance Department are one (1) Warehouse officer, one (1) Grounds officer and one (1) IT Technician.
-The Warehouse Officer and Grounds Officer are both Certified Officers and can assist other departments when they are short staffed.
-The Warehouse Officer's duties consist of maintaining the facilities inventory of supplies needed to operate, ordering supplies when needed both for staff and the offenders, unloading trucks and keeping a daily inventory of all supplies.
-The Grounds Officer's duties consist of maintaining the grounds Officer's duties consist of maintaining the Gun Range.
+Also included in the Maintenance Department are one (1) Warehouse/Grounds Officer and one (1) IT Technician.
+The Warehouse/Grounds Officer is a Certified Officer and can assist other departments when they are short staffed.
+The Warehouse/Grounds Officer's duties consist of maintaining the facilities inventory of supplies needed to operate, ordering supplies when needed both for staff and the offenders, unloading trucks and keeping a daily inventory of all supplies.
+The Warehouse/Grounds Officer's duties also include maintaining the grounds at the Alberta facility and the Gun Range.
 This includes supervising the offender work force crew, keeping the landscape at both sites manicured and neat for the public and staff, painting, picking up trash, snow removal, and any other projects that may occur.
 The IT Technician is non-certified and is overseen by the Assistant Maintenance Director.
-The IT Technician's duties are to maintain the security electronics such as the camera systems at both facilities as well as assisting the IT Department when needed.
+The IT Technician's responsibility is to maintain the security electronics equipment and software, including touchscreen computers and the camera systems at both facilities as well as assisting the IT Department when needed.